eflautt/ga-data-science/lessons/lesson-14/readme.md

 1. Use `spacy` to write a function to filter tweets down to those where Google is announcing a product.
 How might we do this?
 One way might be to identify verbs, where 'Google' is the noun and there is some action like 'announcing'

     a.
 Write a function that can take a sentence parsed by `spacy` and identify if it mentions a company named 'Google'.
 Remember, `spacy` can find entities and code them as `ORG` if they are a company.

         i. **BONUS**: Make this function work for any company

-    c.
+    b.
 Write a function that can take a sentence parsed by `spacy` and return the verbs of the sentence (preferably lemmatized)

-    d.
+    c.
 For each tweet, parse it using `spacy` and print it out if the tweet has 'release' or 'announce' as a verb.

-    e.
+    d.
 Write a function that identifies countries.
 HINT: the entity label for countries is GPE (or "GeoPolitical Entity")

-    f.
+    e.
 Re-run (d) to find country tweets that discuss 'Iran' announcing or releasing.

 2. Build a `word2vec` model of the tweets we have collected using `gensim`

     a.
 First take the collection of tweets and tokenize them using `spacy`

         i.
 Think about how this should be done.
 Should you only use upper-case or lower-case?
 Should you remove punctuations or symbols?

     b.
 Build a `word2vec` model

         i.
 Test the window size as well - this is how many surrounding words need to be used to model a word.
 What do you think is appropriate for Twitter?

     c.
 Test your word2vec model with a few similarity functions.

         i.
 Find words similar to 'Syria'

         ii.
 Find words similar to 'war'

         iii.
 Find words similar to "Iran"

         iv.
 Find words similar to 'Verizon'

     d.
 Adjust the choices in (b) and (c) as necessary

 3. Filter tweets to those that mention 'Iran' or similar entities and 'war' or similar entities.

     a.
 Do this using just `spacy`

     b.
 Do this using `word2vec` similarity scores